avasdao/subnet-builders/web/src/pages/precompiles/intro.md

 Subnet EVM can provide custom functionalities with precompiled contracts.
 These precompiled contracts can be activated through `ChainConfig` (in genesis or as an upgrade).

+## Getting Started

+Stateful precompiles are defined by the developers of a customized EVM, they have much greater flexibility and privileges _(which comes with great responsibility for their developers)_.

+### Stateful precompiles can:

+1. Modify balances
+2. Read/write the storage of other contracts
+3. and could even hook into external storage outside of the bounds of the EVM’s merkle trie _(NOTE: This would come with repercussions for fast sync since part of the state would be moved off of the merkle trie)_.

+The only real limitation for stateful precompiles is that their execution functions must be deterministic so that every node in the network will compute the same result.

 {% callout title="Did you know?" %}
 The precompiled addresses start from 1 `0x0000...0001`, and increment for each new contract.
 {% /callout %}